We welcome visitors with disabilities, their carers, family members and friends to the RA.

 A space for artists to share and celebrate their art practice

 The Access team at the RA welcomes you to a new kind of interactive event.
-If you are an artist and would like to share your work with others from our Community and Access programmes, we want you to come and present a series of slide images of your work and to talk to us about your creative practice.
+If you are a disabled artist or someone with a creative practice that faces barriers to accessing the art world and you’d like to share your work with others, then we’d like you to join artists from our Community and Access programmes by welcoming you to present a series of slide images of your work and to talk about your art.

 If you would like to take part or need more information, please contact our Access Officer Molly Bretton at firstname.lastname@example.org.